 Moreover, end-to-end encryption protects users’ identity by creating a private key which is stored on their device.
 This key is established at the time of account creation and, unlike a password, cannot be guessed or spoofed.
 If a hacker tried to access an email or file that had not been shared with their account, they would not be able to.

 Traditionally, systems securing email and files with end-to-end encryption have been hard to implement and challenging for end users to employ.
 Users have had to jump from screen to screen and leave their native inbox.
 Administrators have had to manage unwieldy systems.
 Fortunately, there are now platforms that are easy to use, easy to implement, and integrate with traditional office systems like Outlook, Gmail, File Explorer and Mac Mail.

 PreVeil supplies many aerospace and defense industry contractors with this very type of end-to-end encrypted solution – a secure, cloud-based platform that provides encrypted email and file sharing protected by end-to-end encryption and confirms users’ identity.
 With PreVeil, large tier one contractors and smaller suppliers can confidently exchange their IP up and down the supply chain.

 Learn more about how PreVeil can help your A&D company protect is IP.
-Read our whitepaper on A & D Compliance in the face of Increasing DoD Regulation.
+Contact our sales team.